BhavanaMP/gitlearn/gitreadme.md

 **Install Jenkins using Docker**

 - <docker run -d --name jenkins -p 8080:8080 -p 50000:50000 --restart=on-failure jenkins/jenkins:lts> # pull the jenkins long term support image and create contaier
 - Go to <https://localhost:8080> to access Jenkins and follow the setup wizard.
 Give the Admin password that Jenkins display when pulling the image.
 If you forgot the copy the initial admin Password, then go to the running docker container bash in interactive mode <docker exec -it contianername bash> and go to <cd /var/jenkins_home/secrets> and <cat initialAdminPassword>.
-You can exit the container using ctrl+c
+You can exit the container using exit command.
+- You can give username and pwd for you to login with your creds later on instead of admin default pwd
 - Install initial suggested plugins (Git Plugin (for integrating GitHub, GitLab, etc.), Pipeline Plugin (for writing CI/CD workflows), Docker Plugin (for containerized deployments))

 **Create Your First Jenkins Job**